bounswe/bounswe2022group9/deliverables/CMPE451_Customer_Presentation_Milestone_1/Milestone-Group-Review.md

 [Customer Milestone 1 Group Review](https://github.com/bounswe/bounswe2022group9/blob/master/deliverables/CMPE451_Customer_Presentation_Milestone_1/Milestone-Group-Review.md)|Completed|

-### 3. Evaluation of The Status of Deliverables and Its Impact on Project Plan
+### 3. Evaluation of the status of deliverables and its impact on your project plan
 #### 3.1 Software
 ##### 3.1.1 Backend